 Low Voltage Cutoff Circuit: The Working Principle and How to Make One

 If you can care for and use your rechargeable batteries correctly, they can last for at least two years.
 Thus, taking care of your rechargeable batteries means you avoid charging your device in fast mode.
 Or better still, ensuring that the batteries don’t completely discharge.
 But if you choose to let your battery discharge fully regularly, it would take long before it permanently runs out of juice.
 Hence, the best approach is to recharge your battery when necessary.
 How?
 It’s simple.
-All you need to do is use a low voltage cutoff circuit.
+All you need to do is use a low-voltage cutoff circuit.
 The device is effective for removing the battery from the load.
-And it also measures the battery’s voltage automatically.
+It also measures the battery’s voltage automatically.

 Interestingly, we’ll extensively discuss how you could build one, the applications, and more.